Volume 23, Number 10 | October 30, 2024

 AMU Newsletter from the Association of Marianist Universities

-District Update #78 from the Marianist District of India
+Region Update #85 from the Marianist Region of India

 FatherSide Chats is a web video series featuring Fr.
 Gene Contadino.
 Discover new episodes every Tuesday about a variety of topics.
 Click the graphic to view episodes.
 Click here to read more.